crazywhalecc/crazywhalecc/README.md

 😄 Playing Red Alert 2, Minecraft.

-💬 And I won't exclude any other languages from contacting me, 中文, English, etc.
+💬 And I won't exclude any other languages from contacting me, Chinese, English, etc.

 🔭 Writing open source projects is my hobby and my full-time job is another matter.